Certifying Physicians and Advance Practice Registered Nurses (APRNs)

 Effective July 1, 2016, Act 230 Section 7 allows Advance Practice Registered Nurses (APRNs) to certify patients for the Registry Program and all references in part IX, §329 to the certifying “physician” has been amended to include APRNs.

 Effective Immediately, appropriately licensed APRNs are able to use the SAME process as physicians to certify patients for the Medical Cannabis Registry Program.
 Please review all training materials below.
 A certifying APRN must be a Hawaii-licensed Advanced Practice Registered Nurse with prescriptive authority and who is registered with the Department of Public Safety to prescribe controlled substances.

 Information for Certifying Physicians/APRNs

-The DOH Medical Marijuana Registry Program is a Registration Program.
+The DOH Medical Cannabis Registry Program is a registration program.